RVEngine5/Vbs3EmanePlugin/cnrsniffer/README.md

 # Known Issues

 The setup does not deal well unless unicast is used on the emane-side clients.
 Broadcast sometimes work using OLSRD, but is unreliable.
 Using unicast works, but if any server/client disconnects, the entire simulation must be shutdown and restarted.

+## v1.0e Update

+Can now restart the bridge-server on-the-fly and all pieces will re-connect.
+Testing each emane-side client is next.